khushal-jagota/Daily_Game/Docs/Prototype/Phase1.md

 # Prototype Implementation: Phase 1 - Setup and Static Rendering

-**Goal:** Set up the project, copy necessary files, define initial data, and render the static crossword grid structure.
+**Goal:** Set up the project, copy necessary files, define initial data, and render the static crossword grid structure using the `useGameStateManager` hook.

 ---